Mundt Foundation

 How does Mundt Foundation spend its money?

 Mundt Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Mundt Foundation tax-deductible?